zeromq/netmq/docs/request-response.md

 Request / Response pattern is a configuration of 2 NetMQ sockets working harmoniously together.
 This combination of sockets are akin to what you might see when you make a web request.
 That is you make a request, and you expect a response.

-The <code>RequestSocket / ResponseSocket</code> are **not asynchronous, and are also blocking, and you will get an eror if you try and read more messages than are currently available**.
+The <code>RequestSocket / ResponseSocket</code> are **not asynchronous, and are also blocking**, and you will get an exception if you try and read more messages than are currently available.

 The way you should work with <code>RequestSocket/ResponseSocket</code> is as follows: